sciones/mysite/_posts/coding/2023-04-11-coding-jekyll.md

 tags:
   - Coding
   - Jekyll
+toc: true
+toc_label: "Jekyll"
+toc_icon: "cog"
 ---

 Jekyll is a static site generator that takes text written in your favorite markup language and uses layouts to create a static website.
 You can tweak the site's look and feel, URLs, the data displayed on the page, and more.

+### Jekyll to build a website

-Here are the steps on how to use Jekyll to build a website:
+Here are the steps on how to:

 1. Install Jekyll.
 You can install Jekyll with the following command: